blockforgewp/blockforge-wp/README.md

 BlockForge WP is prepared to be sold and delivered as a commercial digital product through Lemon Squeezy.

-Store URL, pending approval:
+Store URL:

 ```text
 https://blockforgewp.lemonsqueezy.com
 ```

-Once the store is approved and the product is available, customers will receive access to the commercial ZIP package and the included documentation after purchase.
+Customers receive access to the commercial ZIP package and the included documentation after purchase.

 This public GitHub repository does not contain the commercial ZIP package, private source repositories, or internal development files.